+- 262. CREATIVE EDUCATION (Summer Session only).
+Four hours credit.
 This course is designed to appraise the place and contribution of the theory of children's interests in education. - 263.
 ORGANIZATION AND SUPERVISION OF THE ELEMENTARY SCHOOL.
 Four hours credit.

-Types of school organization, administration of school services, pupil accounting, supervision of the instructional program, in-service education of teachers, school-community relationships.

-- 266. SECONDARY SCHOOL CURRICULUM, INSTRUCTION, AND AD-MINISTRATION (Summer Session only).
+Types of school organization, administration of school services, pupil accounting, supervision of the instructional program, in-service education of - 266.
+SECONDARY SCHOOL CURRICULUM, INSTRUCTION, AND AD-MINISTRATION (Summer Session only).
 Four hours credit.
 Prerequisite, Ed.
 216 or the equivalent.
 The problems of teachers, particularly those concerning curriculum and instruction on which the members of this class are working in service, will be used for cooperative committee study and development of recommendations for improved practices. - 267.
 RECONSTRUCTING SECONDARY EDUCATION (Summer Session only).
 Four hours credit.
 Prerequisite, Ed.
 216 or the equivalent.
-Progressive thinking and progressive practices in secondary education and in the major teaching fields of the students enrolled will be used as a basis for the development of plans for the improvement of secondary school teaching. - 271.
-TECHNIQUES OF ADULT EDUCATION (Summer Session only).
+Progressive thinking and progressive practices in secondary education and in the major teaching fields of the students enrolled will be used as a basis for the development of plans for the improvement of secondary school teaching.

+271. TECHNIQUES OF ADULT EDUCATION (Summer Session only).
 Four hours credit.